openwallet-foundation/credo-ts/packages/bbs-signatures/README.md

 </p>
 <br />

-Aries Framework JavaScript BBS Module provides an optional addon to Aries Framework JavaScript to use BBS signatures in W3C VC exchange.
+Credo BBS Module provides an optional addon to Credo to use BBS signatures in W3C VC exchange.

 ## Installation